wihi-labs/wihi-docs/README.md

-The skeleton for the documentation was forked from Nextra.

 ## Contributing

+1. Branch the repo (remember to name the branch appropriately)
-Edit or add `mdx` files to the `pages` folder.
+2. Edit or add `mdx` files to the `pages` folder.

-Note that pushing to Github automatically pushes changes to production.

 ## Building Locally